carlollol/Homework-Trivia-Game/README.md

 ## Technologies Used

---Jquery for Dom Manipulation
+-Jquery for Dom Manipulation
---JavaScript for functionality
+-JavaScript for functionality

-##Code Explanation
+## Code Explanation

 - I first created a document ready function to hide the questions and score until the user has pressed "Start Quiz".
 - Once the user presses the start button, the 1st question appeares along with the timer